MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/how-to-deploy-new-indexes-to-makes.md

 In the list of enpoints, watch the "Monitor Status" of the new endpoint you created.
 In the beginning it will say "Checking Endpoint".
 Click the Refresh button on the top every 30 secs or so until the status changes to "Online"; this could take a few minutes.

 Once the new endpoint monitor is in the "Online" status, verify the API is up and running.
 In the "Overview" section of your Traffic Manager Profile, there will be a URL next to the "DNS Name" property.
-Copy this value and paste it into a browser of your choice and append "/details" to the end of the url.
-Ex: http://contosoMAKES.trafficmanager.net/details.
-The response that comes back will have the date the index was built in the description field.
-This date should match the date of the folder in your MAKES subscription that you created the new instance from.

-Now go to your base URL.
-Ex: http://contosoMAKES.trafficmanager.net/.
-Use your favorite tool to execute queries against the API endpoints and verify the responses and response codes.
+Copy this value and paste it into a browser of your choice.
+Ex: **http://<your_traffic_manager_profile_name>.trafficmanager.net**.
+Verify the instance is working by running some queries or use your favorite tool to execute queries against the API endpoints and verify the responses and response codes.
 If anything is not working as expected, reverse the steps above to enable the old version of the API.

 > [!NOTE]
 > Traffic Manager by default uses http, not https